SeungKiLeeCS/BeforeThe17th/README.md

 This is a Tumblr Image Scrapper.

 ## Motivation
 I wrote this program for fun after hearing about Tumblr's decision to make itself obsolete on the Dec 17th, 2018.
 With inspiration from my friend Narcolle, I decided to write a program that could be used to save your memories before Tumblr commits business suicide.

-While my friends have good understanding of technology, I assume Tumblr's decision will affect variety of people, even the ones who do not have vast knowledge in how programming work.
+While some people have good understanding of technology, I assume Tumblr's decision will affect variety of people, even the ones who do not have deep understanding of how programming work.

 My Goal is to create a program that everyone can use relatively easy.
 As I said, **this program is written for one Narcolle, and for every single one of the digital nomads seeking refuge out there.**

 ## Requirement

 1. Be able to scrape highest quality image with unique urls.
 2. Be able to take tumblr tag as input.
 3. Be able to use without Registering the app the OAuth.
 4. Show Progress of where you are so you're not fraustrated.
 5. Be usable for everyday Joe.

 **Stretch Goals**
 5. Write simple GUI
 6. Re-write code in elixir
 7. Find a way to automate and change name

 ## Instructions